chipbennett/oenology/readme.txt

 First and foremost, since Oenology is intended to be a learning tool, the inline and reference documentation will be a continual work-in-progress, based upon user feedback.
 This documentation is complete as of Oenology Version 1.0, but will continue to be updated and improved.

 Other features that may be added in the future:

- - Internationalization
- - others, as determined by user feedback and demand
+ - Others, as determined by user feedback and demand

  = What About SEO? =